 Hanguang-Jun came to his side.
 The rabbit in his hands started squirming again, so he put it down and picked another one up.
-This one bit at his sleeve and then sat there, blissful.
+This one bit at his sleeve and then sat there, drowsy with comfort.

 “I was truly being unruly, Hanguang-Jun,” Jingyi said belatedly.
 He didn’t know why he felt that leaving Hanguang-Jun with the impression that he was faultless would be to lie.
 “Earlier today, I was uncouth to one of the guests from Lanling.”

-It was that time of year when disciples from many sects came to listen to master Qiren’s lectures, and although Lan Jingyi was still a year too young to attend them himself, he saw the children in blue, purple, golden robes walk over the quiet yards and make the air thicken with chatter.
+It was that time of year when disciples from many sects came to listen to master Qiren’s lectures, and although Lan Jingyi was still not allowed to attend them himself despite being old enough, he could meet with the children in blue, purple, golden robes, who walked over the quiet yards and made the air shake with chatter.

-This year, a boy came from Lanlingjin whom Jingyi had the displeasure to meet while he was spending time with Sizhui.
+This year, a boy had come from Lanlingjin whom Jingyi had the displeasure to meet while he was spending time with Sizhui.
 His name was Jin Ling.

 “Young master Jin Ling called me by status instead of name, and I overreacted,” Jingyi said sheepishly.

-Not as much as Sizhui, who had grabbed the handle of his sword the second the word “omega” left Jin Ling’s lips, but still.
+Not as much as Sizhui, who had grabbed the handle of his sword the second the word “kunze” left Jin Ling’s lips, but still.